 - Personnel and HR records: Many businesses and organisations hold data (information) on their staff from the recruitment process until the end of the employment life cycle.
 This data is personal and at times will need to be securely disposed of (for example, when it is no longer needed).
 Furthermore, some of this data is classed as special category data under the GDPR and therefore comes with additional responsibilities and obligations.
 Most organisations will need to use confidential shredding for these types of documents, even if they have no other need for confidential shredding.

 - Accounting and finance documents: Organisations handling card details, banking data, statements, personal accounts, tax returns and information and more have obligations under GDPR to ensure the secure destruction of such documents.
 This will also extend to payroll information.
-This means that businesses and organisations such as retailers, or with an accounting function, or with staff, all need to use confidential shredding.
+This means that businesses and organisations such as retailers, or with an accounting function, or with staff, all need to use a confidential paper shredding service.

 - Medical information: Organisations which hold health data, for example regarding the medical history or current treatment of an individual must abide by particular clauses within the GDPR.
 There are special dispensations regarding explicit consent regarding such data, but there is still an obligation that such data is disposed of securely when required.